-Then let us consider what can be done in the immediate future to rehabilitate the children of the world and the adolescents who have for years been without any organized education, except that which has been clandestinely given or which their parents have been able to impart.
-Let us not overlook the foul education given by the fascist nations to the youth of their countries —foul because it negates the rights of the individual and exalts the State in the place of the free human spirit.
-Education is a deeply spiritual enterprise.
-It concerns, as we shall later see, the whole man and that includes his divine spirit.

-At this point, let me say that I am no advocate for education being in the hands of any church.
-That would spell disaster.
+Education in the hands of any church would spell disaster.
 It would feed the sectarian spirit, foster the conservative, reactionary attitudes so strongly endorsed, for instance, by the Catholic Church and the fundamentalists in the Protestant churches.
-It would train bigots (if successful), build barriers between man and [page 63] man and eventually lead to a powerful and inevitable swing away from all religion on the part of those who would finally learn to think as they reach adult manhood.
+It would train bigots, build barriers between man and man and eventually lead to a powerful and inevitable swing away from all religion on the part of those who would finally learn to think as they reach adult manhood.
 This is not an indictment of religion.
-It is an indictment of the past methods of the Churches and of the old theologies which have failed to present Christ as He essentially is, which have worked for riches, prestige, and political power and which have striven with all available means to increase their membership and to imprison the free spirit in man.
-There are wise and good churchmen today who realize this and who are steadfastly working for the new age approach to God, but they are relatively few in number.
+It is an indictment of the past methods of the churches and of the old theologies which have failed to present Christ as He essentially is, which have worked for riches, prestige, and political power and which have striven with all available means to increase their membership and to imprison the free spirit in man.
+There are wise and good churchmen today who realize this and who are steadfastly [Page 35] working for the new age approach to God, but they are relatively few in number.
 Nevertheless, they are waging war against theological crystallization and academic pronouncements.
 They will inevitably succeed and thus salvage the religious spirit.

 Then let us endeavour to see what the goal of the new educational movement should be and what are the signposts on the way to that goal.
 Let us try to formulate a long range plan which will meet with no hindrance from the methods immediately employed, which will link the past and the future by using all that is true, beautiful and good (inherited from the past) but which will emphasize certain basic objectives which have hitherto been largely ignored.
 These newer techniques and methods must be developed gradually and will hasten the process of integrating the whole man.

-Finally, let us conclude upon a spiritual note.
-There is no hope for the future world except in a humanity which accepts the Fact of divinity, even whilst repudiating theology, which recognizes the presence of the living Christ, whilst rejecting man-made interpretations of Him [page 64] and of His message, and which emphasizes the authority of the human soul.
+There is no hope for the future world except in a humanity which accepts the fact of divinity, even whilst repudiating theology, which recognizes the presence of the living Christ, whilst rejecting man-made interpretations of Him and of His message, and which emphasizes the authority of the human soul.